melmliles/Boston-house-prices-Project/README.md

 # Boston-house-prices_project

 This is an end-to-end machine learning project that use the boston house prices dataset.
 Each record in the database describes a Boston suburb or town.
 The data was drawn from the Boston Standard Metropolitan Statistical Area (SMSA) in 1970.
-The attributes are deﬁned as follows (taken from the UCI Machine Learning Repository1):
+The attributes are deﬁned as follows (taken from the UCI Machine Learning Repository :
 CRIM: per capita crime rate by town
 ZN: proportion of residential land zoned for lots over 25,000 sq.ft.
 INDUS: proportion of non-retail business acres per town